 - Find, extract, manipulate, analyse and interpret economic data from various sources and develop reasoned conclusions.

 - Critically assess, compare and contrast the economic environment and policy outcomes in national and international contexts.

 This course aims to produce highly employable graduates: through the specialist knowledge, technical, analytical and transferrable skills you should have been able to develop during the course, coupled with the opportunity to align your final semester project to match specific career aspirations, you should be well informed to face the challenges of managers working in international financial and business markets, in the 21st century.

-You could find yourself working as an economist, analyst or consultant for non-governmental organisations (NGOs), such as the World Bank or International Monetary Fund (IMF), private companies or public sector organisations.
+Completion of this course opens you up to the possibility of working as an economist, analyst or consultant for non-governmental organisations (NGOs), such as the World Bank or International Monetary Fund (IMF), private companies or public sector organisations.
 Typical roles include becoming a financial analyst, bond trader, policy analyst, bank examiner, research analyst, actuary or market research consultant.

 Alternatively, if you wish to pursue research at PhD level, it can provide an excellent stepping stone into a research career.

 Coventry University is committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
 The University's Talent Team provide a wide range of support services to help you plan and prepare for your career.

 Previous graduates of this course have gone on to work at the Bank of Botswana, the Bank of China, and the Ministry of Law, Justice and Parliamentary Affairs of Bangladesh.

 To apply to study for a postgraduate course at Coventry University, you can apply online.